 Autumn brings an abundance of colourful orange leaves, crisp air and autumn festivities including the Undley Pumpkin Patch.

 If you love Christmas, winter is a good time to visit as it is one of the most Christmas-y towns in the UK with the annual Christmas Fayre which is held on a different weekend in November each year.

 There is also a ‘Father Christmas and his Grotto’ held annually in December where children can meet Santa.
 Various rides are set up for the event.

 Spring is our personal favourite time to visit as there is an amazing display of flowers in and around the Abbey Gardens.
 You can also find thousands of daffodils in Nowton Park.

 Spring is light jacket weather in here (see picture for example)

-With lots of people coming in from across the UK, there is no shortage of great accommodation.
+With lots of people coming in from across the UK, there is no shortage of great hotels to discover.

 Here is where we would recommend to stay depending on what you are looking for:

 The Bushel is a clean and simple pub style lodging in Bury St Edmunds which is run by Green King Inns.